kube-hetzner/terraform-hcloud-kube-hetzner/README.md

   <h2 align="center">Kube-Hetzner</h2>

   <p align="center">
-    A highly optimized and auto-upgradable, HA-able & Load-Balanced, Kubernetes cluster powered by k3s-on-k3os deployed for peanuts on <a href="https://hetzner.com" target="_blank">Hetzner Cloud</a> 🤑 🚀
+    A highly optimized and auto-upgradable, HA-able & Load-Balanced, Kubernetes cluster powered by k3s-on-MicroOS and deployed for peanuts on <a href="https://hetzner.com" target="_blank">Hetzner Cloud</a> 🤑 🚀
   </p>
   <hr />
   <br />